Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches

-Ranking power refers to the ability that a model can correctly rank the know ligands by their binding affinity to the given target protein, usually with the provided poses.

-In the ideal case, a binding affinity scoring function/predictor should rank these three ligands accordingly, and therefore the evaluation metrics could be one of Spearman's rank correlation coefficient ($\rho$) or Kendall's rank correlation coefficient ($\tau$), defined as the following:
+Ranking power refers to a model's ability to correctly rank the ligands based on their binding affinity to the given target protein.
+A binding affinity scoring function/predictor may rank ligands with Spearman's rank correlation coefficient ($\rho$) or Kendall's rank correlation coefficient ($\tau$) as the evaluation metrics:

 where $r_i$ and $r'_i$ are the true and predicted rank of the $i$th member in the test set of size $n$.
 Besides these two commonly used statistical correlation coefficients, some other metrics are used to assess the rank power.
-For instance, CASF adapts the predictive index (PI) proposed by \citet{pearlman2001} to measure rank, which places a higher weight on the complex pairs with significant differences in binding affinities.
-PI is computed as:
+For instance, CASF adapts the predictive index (PI) proposed by \citet{pearlman2001} to measure rank, which places a higher weight on the complex pairs with significant differences in binding affinities: